Azure/terraform-azurerm-avm-res-avs-privatecloud/README.md

 - `<map key>` - Unique map key that will be used as the prefix for the datastore attachment name.
   - `cluster_names` = (Required) - Set of cluster names that should use the volume as a datastore
   - `esan_volume_resource_id`- The Azure Resource id for the elastic san volume used to host the datastore.
+  - `datastore_name` = (Optional) - The name of the datastore.
+This can be used to override the datastore naming when attaching the same volume to multiple clusters.
+If left as null the datastore name will be generated using the map key value.

 Example Input:
 ```hcl